 The parent company is now Generate Life Sciences.
 Also Nordic Cryobank (European Sperm Bank) in Denmark: donor numbers in the 7000s and 7100s.
 CCB was established in 1977, Nordic Cryobank/European Sperm Bank was established in 2004.
 Those people using the Nordic donors mentioned above, please also post under Nordic Cryobank/European Sperm Bank, and also post the alias donor name if known.
 2020:

 At the time I was a donor, I was thinner and more athletic.
 My hair was also blond at the time (in case someone is trying to match facts given to them by the clinic.)
 The reason I put (poss.
 Austrian) is that at the time I filled out the donor card, we were not sure if my father's father was Austrian but we now mostly believe he was born in what later became Yugoslavia, which makes my mother's mother Norwegian, mother's father Czech and both father's parents Yugoslavian (Dalmatian).

 Hi to all our Colorado Center For Reproductive Medicine (CCRM) recipient families and donors who are posted on the Donor Sibling Registry,

-I noticed that 18 of the 33 postings on the Donor Sibling Registry by families and donors who have used CCRM in Colorado have not posted with donor numbers.
-While connecting can still occur, posting with a donor number makes it a lot easer and more likely to happen.
+I noticed that 19 postings on the Donor Sibling Registry by families and donors who have used CCRM in Colorado have not posted with donor numbers.
+While connecting can still occur, posting with a donor number makes it a lot easier and more likely to happen.